Xidomas/Interneto-Technologijos-darbas/README.md

 - 404 Not Found - MyAnimeList responded with a 404.

-POST /mangalist/:Id - Will save into/update mangalist entries.
+POST /mangalist - Will save into mangalist entries.

 - 400 Bad Request - You've made an invalid request or to an invalid endpoint.

+PUT /mangalist/:Id - Will save into mangalist entries.

+- 400 Bad Request - You've made an invalid request or to an invalid endpoint.

 - 404 Not Found - MyAnimeList responded with a 404.

 DELETE /mangalist/:Id - Will delete existant entry in the mangalist.

-- 400 Bad Request - You've made an invalid request or to an invalid endpoint.

 - 404 Not Found - MyAnimeList responded with a 404.